Find Affordable College Courses

 2 Yearly Graduations

-The 15th most popular school in the country for transportation and materials moving majors who are seeking their master's degree is Santa Barbara Business College - Ventura.
+The 15th most popular school in the country for transportation & materials moving majors who are seeking their master's degree is Santa Barbara Business College - Ventura.
+Each year, around 200 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $15,030 per year, while in-state graduate students, on average, pay $7,920 per year.
-During the 2020-2021 academic year, 2 people received their master's degree in transportation and materials moving from Santa Barbara Business College - Ventura.
+During the most recent year for which we have data, 2 people received their master's degree in transportation & materials moving from Santa Barbara Business College - Ventura.
+Around 50% of these students were from an underrepresented racial-ethnic group, and 50% were women.
+Those who complete their master's degree in transportation & materials moving at Santa Barbara Business College - Ventura make a median salary of 85,493.

 1 Yearly Graduations